 Can supervise: YES

-Lynch, H & Sazdov, R 2017, 'A Perceptual Investigation in Spatialization Techniques used in Multi-channel Electroacoustic Music for Envelopment and Engulfment', Computer Music Journal, vol. 41, no. 1, pp. 13-33.View/Download from: UTS OPUS or Publisher's site
+Lynch, H & Sazdov, R 2017, 'A Perceptual Investigation in Spatialization Techniques used in Multi-channel Electroacoustic Music for Envelopment and Engulfment', Computer Music Journal, vol. 41, no. 1, pp. 13-33.View/Download from: Publisher's site

 Hyper-compressed popular music is the product of a behaviour associated with the over-use of dynamic range processing in an effort to gain a competitive advantage in music production.
 This behaviour is unnecessary given the introduction of loudness normalisation algorithms across the industry and has been denounced by mastering engineers as generating audible sound quality artefacts.
 However, the audibility of these sound quality artefacts to mastering engineers has not been examined.
 This study probes this question using an ABX listening experiment with 20 mastering engineers.
 On average, mastering engineers correctly discriminated 17 out of 24 conditions suggesting that the sound quality artefacts generated by hyper-compression are difficult to perceive.
 The findings in the study suggest that audibility is suggested to depend on the crest factor (CF) of the music rather than the amount of CF reduction thus proposing the existence of a threshold of audibility.
 Further work focusing on education initiatives are offered.